VerSysLabTin23/TodolistProject/docs/architecture_implementation.md

 ![new_architecture](img/architecture_new.png)

 ### 1.1 General Overview
 **Solution**
 This project is a distributed Todo application system designed with a microservices architecture.
 The initial design followed a pure microservices approach, but later—due to requirements from another course (Verteilte Systeme)—we extended the system with Apache Kafka.
 This addition introduced an event-driven component, adopting an event-driven architecture pattern where Apache Kafka serves as the message middleware to enable asynchronous communication between services.

 **Core Architecture Features:**
 Microservices Architecture: Decomposed monolithic application into independent services (Auth, Team, Task, Realtime, Notification)
-Event-Driven: Using Kafka for loose coupling between services Real-time Communication: Providing real-time updates through WebSocket Containerized Deployment: Using Docker and Docker Compose for service orchestration Load Balancing: Implementing API gateway and load balancing through Nginx
+Event-Driven: Using Kafka for loose coupling between services
+Real-time Communication: Providing real-time updates through WebSocket
+Containerized Deployment: Using Docker and Docker Compose for service orchestration
+Load Balancing: Implementing API gateway and load balancing through Nginx

 ### 1.2 Key Architectural Decisions
-Microservices: Independent services (Auth, Team, Task, Realtime, Notification) for scalability and maintainability
+- Microservices: Independent services (Auth, Team, Task, Realtime, Notification) for scalability and maintainability.
-Kafka: High-throughput message broker for event streaming and persistence
+- Kafka: High-throughput message broker for event streaming and persistence.
-WebSocket: Real-time bidirectional communication for collaborative features Database per Service: Data isolation and independent scaling
+- WebSocket: Real-time bidirectional communication for collaborative features.
+- Database per Service: Data isolation and independent scaling.

 #### Original Architecture
 ![Original Architecture](img/architecture_old.png)